OriLiMu/obsidian.nvim/README.md

   -- Either 'wiki' or 'markdown'. preferred_link_style = "wiki",

+  -- Optional, configuration for the recent files sidebar recent_files = {
+    -- Whether to enable the recent files sidebar enabled = true,
+    -- Width of the sidebar, can be a string like "30%" or a number of columns width = "30%",
+    -- Maximum number of files to show in the sidebar max_files = 5,
+  },

   -- Optional, boolean or a function that takes a filename and returns a boolean.
   -- `true` indicates that you don't want obsidian.nvim to manage frontmatter.